Akashdtech/Knowledge-Graph-Creation-From-A-Dataset-Networkx/README.md

     Defining Edges:
         For each movie, edges are created between the movie title and its associated genres.
     Graph Creation:
-        A bipartite graph is constructed using the networkx library.
+        A relationship graph is constructed using the networkx library.
         Nodes and edges are added to the graph to represent the relationships between movies and genres.
     Visualization (Optional):
         A visualization block (commented out) is included to display the graph using a random layout with customizable node and edge properties.